...maybe not straight away, but over time.

 Otherwise: dissatisfied patients will continue to post to Google, just in increasing numbers (as more and more people find they are able to write a Google review).

-Then send an email or text to the patient asking them for a review to be independently verified and moderated by HelpHound, potentially misleading or inaccurate reviews to the surgery so they can engage with the patient pre-publication, reviews displayed on the surgery's own website and the reviewer then invited to copy their review to Google.
+Send an email or text to the patient asking them for a review to be independently verified and moderated by HelpHound.
+Potentially misleading or inaccurate reviews will be sent to the surgery so they can engage with the patient pre-publication, reviews will then be displayed on the surgery's own website and the reviewer then invited to copy their review to Google.

 We are here to provide you with professional advice, and to design a review management strategy that dovetails with the way you operate your particular surgery, not shoehorn you into some 'off the peg' reviews solution.